 In April 2011, FEL entered into a conditional agreement to sell Gympie Eldorado Mining Pty Ltd ("GEM"), a wholly owned subsidiary of FEL, to BRI Microfine Pty Ltd ("BRI").
-On completion, FEL will receive \$50,000 in cash.
+In September 2012, FEL received the initial \$50,000 cash payment from BRI.
 Consideration for the sale also includes a net smelter return of 6.5% on gold recovered from tailings treatment and 25% of any profits on sale of freehold land.
 In addition, FEL will be reimbursed \$2,264,984 in respect of environmental performance bonds on completion of the sale to BRI.
+The Company is continuing to work with BRI to satisfy the conditions precedent set out in the sale agreement.
+BRI has advised the Company that the capital raising, for the acquisition of all the shares in GEM, is close to completion.